botradingblog1/android-kotlin-mobile-developer-news-1/README.md

 4. Finally, you get a list of articles that the RSS source published.
 When you click on the article, it opens to display the content.
 NOTE: Since these are RSS feeds, sometimes you need to click on a link to see the full article.
 The link will open in the device default browser.

-## Contribution
+## Contributers
-I'd be happy if others could help to improve the app.
+Looking for contributers to help improve the app.
 A couple of ideas:
 - Add RSS feeds for additional platforms and cross-platform tools (e.g. Xamarin, Windows)
 - Load RSS feed JSON remotely from GitHub
 - Improve article viewer.
 Instead of an AlertDialog open an Activity full page.